A new unknotting operation for classical and welded links: Diagonal move and other local moves for classical knots and links

 \section{Diagonal move and other local moves for classical knots and links}

-First, we will explain the diagonal move; for simplicity, we denote it by D-move.
+First, we will explain the diagonal move; for simplicity, we denote it by $D$-move.
 Suppose that we have four arcs a, b, c and d and four crossings 1, 2, 3, and 4 as illustrated in Fig.\ref{twe}.
 There are two diagonal crossing pairs, \{1,3\} and \{2,4\}.
-A diagonal move is a local transformation on a knot diagram that changes only diagonal crossings.
-There are many possible diagonal moves, however, in this paper we only study the two diagonal moves as shown in Fig.\ref{twm}.
+A $D$-move is a local transformation on a knot or link diagram that changes only diagonal crossings as shown in Fig.\ref{twm}.

-\begin{theorem} Every knot diagram can be deformed into a trivial knot diagram by a finite sequence of diagonal moves and Reidemeister moves. \end{theorem}
+\begin{theorem} Every knot diagram can be deformed into a trivial knot diagram by a finite sequence of $D$-moves and Reidemeister moves. \end{theorem}

 \begin{proof} Let an oriented knot diagram $K$ has $n$ crossings $c_1, c_2, c_3 \cdots ,c_n$.
 We choose an arbitrary base point, distinct from crossings and endpoints of arcs.
 Now we start our journey from the base point along the orientation of the knot.
-A crossing change can be realized by a diagonal move, as shown in Fig.\ref{ccr}.
-When we meet a crossing for the first time, and the crossing is under crossing, we change it into over crossing by a diagonal move.
+A crossing change can be realized by a $D$-move, as shown in Fig.\ref{ccr}.
+When we meet a crossing for the first time, and the crossing is under crossing, we change it into over crossing by a $D$-move.
 When we again arrive at the same crossing for a second time, we leave it unchanged and finally, we return to the initial point.
 When we have done all these changes, the diagram is descending.
-A descending diagram is the unknot, therefore, any knot diagram can be deformed into a trivial knot diagram by a finite sequence of diagonal moves and Reidemeister moves. \end{proof}
+A descending diagram is the unknot, therefore, any knot diagram can be deformed into a trivial knot diagram by a finite sequence of $D$-moves and Reidemeister moves. \end{proof}

-Similarly, a link diagram, $L=l_1 \cup l_2 \cup \cdots l_m $ with $m$ components, can be unlinked by diagonal move.
-Individually the components of $L$ can be knotted or unknotted.
-Each link component $l_i$, has an orientation and a base point.
-We start from the base point of $l_i$; when we meet a crossing for the first time, and the crossing is under crossing, we change it into over crossing by a diagonal move.
-When we arrive at a crossing for a second time, we skip it.
-Finally, we return to the initial point, and the $l_i$ is unlinked.
-The unlinked component is descending; therefore, it is also the unknot.

-We allow the diagonal move for all possible orientation of arcs a, b, c and d.
-The diagonal move is very closely related to the $\sharp$-move and the pass move; therefore, it is essential to study the relation of diagonal move with $\sharp$-move, pass move and other local moves of knots and links.